LouisOuellet/php-api/README.md

 * Model/UserModel.php: the User model file which implements the necessary methods to interact with the users table in the MySQL database.

 ### Models
 Model files implements the necessary methods to interact with a table in the MySQL database.
+These model files needs to extend the Database class in order to access the database.

+#### Naming convention
+The name of your model file should start with a capital character and be followed by ```Model.php```.
+If not, the bootstrap will not load it.
+The class name in your Model files should match the name of the model file.

 #### Example
 ```php

 //Import Database class into the global namespace